shy1/riot-api-R/README.md

-Functions to collect and manipulate JSON data acquired with the Riot Games League of Legends API
+functions to collect and manipulate JSON data acquired with the Riot Games League of Legends API
 ==========